Mistakes are inevitable as a new blogger. Any time you set out on a new journey, there is a learning curve.

 The best thing you can do for yourself is to choose one or two trustworthy blogging instructors and ignore the rest.
 Subscribe to their email list, reach out to them with questions, and go to their blogs for advice.

 This is an easy trap to fall into as a new blogger.
 You see all the perfectly manicured blogs and wonder if yours will ever even remotely resemble those blogs.

 When comparison starts to creep in, remember that everyone started from square one just like you.
 They didn’t just decide to become a blogger and magically have perfectly manicured content, with a beautiful theme and tons of active readers.

-They had to navigate the uncomfortableness of being a beginning blogger also.
+They also had to navigate being a beginning blogger.
 They had to fight through the learning curve and just keep going.

 They had failures and upsets along the way too.
 So, I’d like to encourage you to stop comparing yourself to others, stay focused on your own journey, and take things one step at a time.

 I know I’ve already mentioned her once in this post, but Emily P. Freeman has a great episode on her podcast The Next Right Thing titled “Be a Beginner”.
 It is about allowing yourself to be a beginner.

 It’s so encouraging, and I am sure it will help you when you feel comparison beginning to creep in again.
 Check it out here!